-Take a break from the news and start tackling these home maintenance projects.
+Take a break from the news and start tackling these home spring maintenance tips & projects.

 With the new Shelter in Place order in Colorado, we all have some time to do those projects we’ve been putting off.
 When possible, get the kids involved – it’s all about teamwork!

 Eight spring projects to do while home due to Covid-19.

 1. Clean the gutters.

 Water doesn’t pass properly through clogged gutters.
 And that means more water gets near the foundation of your home causing damage and weakening.
 Clogged gutters and downspouts can also cause the wood trim at the eaves to rot, and that can invite unwanted critters into your attic space.

 Clean and repair gutters and downspouts every spring before heavy rains begin, and then again late in fall after leaves have fallen.

 Wood decks, fences, railings, trellises, pergolas and other outdoor structures will last for decades without cracking or deteriorating if they’re stained or resealed every year or two.

 Sealant plays a large role in protecting your woodwork from sun, moisture and mildew damage.
 Properly resealing all exterior woodwork will ensure that it looks its best.
 We recommend and sell Penofin Stain for your stain and resealing need.